Police look to Facebook, bank records in quadruple slaying

 MANDAN, N.D.
 (AP) — Police are turning to Facebook and bank records to try to identify a motive for why four people were killed at a North Dakota business two months ago.

-Mandan Police Deputy Chief Lori Flaten tells the Bismarck Tribune that police are “trying to cover all the bases” in their investigation of the April 1 deaths of RJR Maintenance and Management co-owner Robert Fakler and three workers.
-Authorities say they were shot and stabbed at the business in Mandan.
+Mandan Police Deputy Chief Lori Flaten told the Bismarck Tribune that police are “trying to cover all the bases” in their investigation of the April 1 deaths of RJR Maintenance and Management co-owner Robert Fakler and three workers, who authorities said were shot and stabbed.

+Chad Isaak, a chiropractor who lived at the mobile home park managed by the business, is charged with four counts of murder and other offenses in the case.

 Court documents show police have sought search warrants for Isaak’s personal and business bank records, as well as victims’ Facebook accounts.

-Flaten says it’s possible police will never uncover a motive, but wouldn’t comment on how that could affect Isaak’s prosecution.
+The deputy chief wouldn’t comment on how that could affect Isaak’s prosecution.

+Burleigh County State’s Attorney Julie Lawyer said that generally, motives aren’t necessary for criminal convictions.

+“It’s not that we are required to prove it, but it can be helpful to the jury if that’s there, if they have doubt as to the person doing it,” Lawyer said.

 Information from: Bismarck Tribune, http://www.bismarcktribune.com